Top 8 tips for planning an event

 Tip 4 – Plan activities

 When was the last time that you attended an event and actually stayed until the end?
 It felt like all of our attendees stayed as they were having too much fun to leave our party.
-We had a photobooth that posted gif’s or still photos straight to your social media feeds (thanks One Shot Media), a DJ that was playing awesome tunes that just made you want to dance and entertainers in each of our spaces.
+We had a photobooth that posted gif’s or still photos straight to your social media feeds, a DJ that was playing awesome tunes that just made you want to dance and entertainers in each of our spaces.

 We chose entertainers that showcased the themes of each of our uniquely Melbourne spaces: